playlyfe/playlyfe-node-sdk/README.md

 The resources accessible to this client can be configured to have a write permission that means only `POST`, `PATCH`, `PUT`, `DELETE` requests will work.

 The version restriction is only for the design resource and can be used to restrict the client from accessing any version of the game design other than the one specified.
-By defeault it allows all
+By default it allows all.

-If an access to a route is not allowed and then you make a request then you will get an error like
+If access to a route is not allowed and then you make a request to that route then you will get an error like this,
 ```json
 {
   "error": "access_denied",